Recipe Overview

 - Add a compound butter under the skin.
 There’s no denying this is a great move when it comes to chicken.
 Check out the recipe notes for a recipe.

-- Use your crockpot: You can “roast” chicken in your slow cooker with very similar results.
+- Use a different cooking method.
+You can “roast” chicken in your slow cooker with very similar results.
 It will be ready to eat in 4 hours on High, or 7 to 8 hours on Low.
 Try my whole chicken in the crockpot recipe.
+If you’re looking for a faster option, try air fryer whole chicken.

 - Like roasted chicken but don’t want a whole bird?
 Try oven roasted bone in chicken breasts.
 They are very easy to make and are juicy and delicious.